jcofer555/unraid_scripts_and_guides/guides/recreate_flash_drive.md

-# STEPS TO RECREATE YOUR FLASH DRIVE USING THE SAME FLASH DRIVE:
+# STEPS TO RECREATE YOUR FLASH DRIVE USING THE SAME FLASH DRIVE OR A NEW FLASH DRIVE:

 > [!IMPORTANT]
 > **make sure to do step 1**